If you’re new to Oculus development with Unity, this FAQ can answer the most common beginner questions.

 Question: Can I develop a single application that woks on Oculus Go, Samsung Gear VR, and the Oculus Rift?

 Answer: Yes, but when developing for both Rift and mobile platforms, keep in mind that the requirements for PC and mobile VR applications differ substantially.
 If you would like to generate builds for both PC and mobile from a single project, it is important to follow the more stringent mobile development best practices, as well as meeting the required 90 fps required by the Rift.

 Question: What is the difference between the Oculus Unity 4 Legacy Integration and the Oculus Utilities for Unity?
 How do the differences between Unity 4 and 5 affect development?

 Answer: All developers should use Unity 5 or later.
 The Unity 4 Integration is maintained for legacy purposes only.

-In Unity 4, you must import our Legacy Integration for Unity 4 unitypackage and add the supplied VR camera and player controller to your application to add Rift or Gear VR support.
+In Unity 4, you must import our Legacy Integration for Unity 4 unitypackage and add the supplied VR camera and player controller to your application to add Rift or mobile support.